 What should a lawyer blog about?
 Let's qualify this question by narrowing the purpose of your blog posts to be: attracting more clients to your firm.
-Of course, any blog post that brings traffic to your website has some potential to do this--but context and relevancy are key here.
-The more relevant your topics, the greater the chance you will attract the right kind of traffic.
+Of course, any blog post that brings traffic to your website has some potential to do this, but context and relevancy are key here.
+The more relevant your topics, the greater chance you'll have of attracting the right kind of traffic.
 The kind of traffic that clicks through to other pages on your website after reading your blog.
 The kind of traffic that includes individuals "feeling connected" to your content to the point of reaching out and taking some action to connect further.
 The kind of traffic that includes lead conversions.

 The first step with this is to know your audience.
-Developing buyer personas, or semi-fictional representations of your ideal clients helps greatly with this.
-Once you have developed several, you can limit all your blog writing to these "characters" exclusively.
+Developing buyer personas, or semi-fictional representations of your ideal clients, helps greatly with this.
+Once you've developed several, you can limit all your blog writing to these "characters" exclusively.
 That provides you with an excellent process of elimination for topic selection: if your topic will not be attractive to any of your buyer personas, you should drop it immediately.

 Your audience of buyer personas are on one end of this equation.
 You, or your writers, are on the other side.
 Here are 3 ideas for content creation as categorized by the likely producers, or writers, for each category.

-2. Your Empathetic Marketer: A good marketing content creator will dive deep into the buyer personas and try to empathize to the point of understanding your future clients right down to what they are doing online.
-Then they will produce empathetic content.
-Content that is designed to capture specialized interests.
+A good marketing content creator will dive deep into the buyer personas and try to empathize to the point of understanding your future clients right down to what they are doing online.
+Then they will produce empathetic content -- content that is designed to capture specialized interests.
 Done properly, the content viewer will be led down a content pathway, reading one item after the next.
-The allure is subtle, yet clearly leads to the destination of your approprate legal advice.
+The allure is subtle, yet clearly leads to the destination of your appropriate legal advice.

-3. Empathetic Clients: Finding great empathetic content may be as close as asking those who have concluded a legal proceeding recently -- or even years ago.
-Can you hire a former client to write about their experience with the process.
+Finding great empathetic content may be as simple as asking those who have concluded a legal proceeding recently -- or even years ago.
+Can you hire a former client to write about their experience with the process?
 This is a case study from the client's perspective.
 Who would be most interested in reading about something like this?
-Obviously your buyer personas.
+Obviously, your buyer personas!
 People want to know what they will be in for -- what they will experience -- good and bad.

-There are infinite topics for lawyers to write about for a blog.
+There are infinite topics for lawyers to blog about.
 Start by developing buyer personas and the accompanying process of elimination.
-Then direct your legal expertise into writing directly to these personas.
-Answers the questions they ask you repeatedly.
+Then, direct your legal expertise into writing directly to these personas.
+Answer the questions they ask you repeatedly.
 Finally, find others that can better relate to the client side of the legal experience.
 Ask them to build out your client-empathetic content to also direct at your ideal customers.